 You can book your polaroid city tour here.

 Would you ever go on a polaroid tour?
 We absolutely loved ours (if you couldn’t tell :P)… actually, we are currently sitting in a hostel in the mountains of another country, reminiscing about the best memories of our entire trip and Dan’s first one was this tour!

 Pin it for later…

 *I use affiliate links in this post.
-If you purchase something through my link, this will come at NO extra charge to you, but I will receive a small commission which helps in the running costs of this blog.
-Thank you for supporting the brands that support Endless Distances!
+If you purchase something through my link, this will come at no extra charge to you, but I will receive a small commission which helps in the running costs of this blog.
+Thank you for supporting Endless Distances!

 *We received the Classic Vienna polaroid tour complimentary from Sophort HQ in exchange for an honest review.
 As always, all opinions are my own and I would not promote something on Endless Distances that I did not love!